 What To Do If You Encounter a Giant Centipede

 Since giant desert centipedes are not fans of the hot sun, during daylight hours you’ll often find them sheltering in dank, cool places in your home or yard, such as under stacks of wood, bricks and potted plants.
 They become active as the sun goes down.
 Our best advice?
 Don’t bother it, so it won’t bother you.

 If you should come face-to-face with a giant desert centipede inside your home, it may be a sign that others are present.
 We don’t recommend you handle one without proper protection.
-Though the giant desert centipede’s venom isn’t poisonous to human beings, its pinch is said to be really, really painful!
+Though giant desert centipede’s aren’t poisonous to human beings, its pinch is said to be really, really painful!

 Here are some ways to prevent giant centipedes from entering your home:

 - Relocate firewood and compost piles that are near the house;